jffelix/Branches-Blog-React/README.md

 - Blogs sorted by Most Recent at default
 - Comments are sorted by oldest post
 - My Profile page
+- "Like" and "Unlike" system

 ## Features In Progress
 - Forgot Password feature
 - Sort blogs by Most Likes
 - One "Like" per post/comment for user
+- See who liked your posts/comments
 - Private messenger between users